anthiras/dataeng-capstone/README.md

 ## 5. Output

-The output of the three queries above is included here:
+The outputs of the three queries above are included here:

 ### 5.1 Delayed routes